balavenkatesh3322/video_analysis/README.md

 # video_analysis
+Have you used AWS rekognition service for video analysis?
+I have implemented a small video analysis as aws rekognition using Yolo V3 and OpenCV.
+It's working pretty well.
-This will read data from webcam and capture object names from video
+This will read data from video and detect object names.

 Install below required library in your local machine.